zbraiterman/security-community/allergy-recommender-app-security.md

----
-title: Allergy Recommender
-displaytext: Allergy Recommender Application Security
+# Allergy Recommender App Security Hackathon
-layout:  null
-tab: true
-order: 1
-tags: diversity
----

 “April showers bring May flowers”, as they say… For many of us, those flowers may come with some nasty seasonal allergies.